 1. Learning Increases

 An individual learns more in a group rather than alone.
-When an employee interacts with its team, the probability of learning increases.
+When an employee interacts with their team, the probability of learning increases.

 There’s a constant flow of creative ideas, which shapes the new recruit’s thinking creatively, i.e, thinking out of the box.
 It also makes you a more accountable person as he/she will feel responsible for the team while making work deliveries.

-Not only being a team player increases the new recruit’s work ethics but also enhances their knowledge about the company’s culture.
+Not only being a team player increases the new recruit’s work ethic but also enhances their knowledge about the company’s culture.
 This will help the recruit to settle better in the organization.